 3.13 Co-organization and participation in DIPECHO national and regional dissemination workshops.

-UNDP in conjunction with DIPECHO Partner ASB (German NGO) asumed the general coordination of the National Consultation Workshop in which the DIPECHO and CRID Disclosure Tools were integrated and presented the Tools on Sismic resistant shelters and a Territorial Plan Model mentioned earlier.
+UNDP in conjunction with DIPECHO Partner ASB (German NGO) assumed the general coordination of the National Consultation Workshop in which the DIPECHO and CRID Disclosure Tools were integrated and presented the Tools on Seismic resistant shelters and a Territorial Plan Model mentioned earlier.

 Finally committed means and related costs